davidw-developer/ga_blog/_posts/2019-09-18-cloning-folders-using-rsync.md

 Rsync is a handy little utility tool which can help you sync and copy the contents of a folder into another folder in one easy command.

-Initially released back in 1996, You can usually find pre-installed on most systems, but more likely on Mac and Linux.
+Initially released back in 1996, You can usually find pre-installed on Mac and Linux.

 To double check it's installed, just open your Terminal app and type:
 ```